corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/notary-uniqueness-metrics.md

 ## Ledger Uniqueness Checker Client Service

-The context exposed to the ledger uniqueness checker client service is minimal.
-As a result, only a single metric is captured:

 |Metric name|Type|Tags| Description|
 |-------------------------------------|-------|--------------|--------------------------------------------|
 | `ledger.uniqueness.client.run.time` | Timer |`result.type` | The time taken from requesting a uniqueness check to a response being received.
 The `result.type` tag is set to the specific type of uniqueness check result that was returned.|